-The value of control register 1 (r1) is set to 0.
-IFE compares the value of the error flag (EF) to the value indicating a CPU abort error (CPE).
-If they are equal, the value of control register 1 is set to 1 and is displayed in the dayfile.
-The ENDIF statement is not processed but is printed in the dayfile.
-If the values of EF and CPE are not equal, the second SET statement is skipped.
-ENDIF terminates skipping, and the value of R1 is displayed as 0.
+The following job segment determines if the error that occurred in the job control record was a CPU abort error (CPE).
+The IFE statement compares the value of EF to the value of CPE.
+If they are equal, the value of R1 is set to 1 and the ENDIF statement is printed in the dayfile.
+If the values of EF and CPE are not equal, CCL skips to the ENDIF statement.
+In either case, the value of R1 and EF are displayed.